Introduction

 • Offer guidance on co-op board interview (if needed)

-• Conduct walk-thru of the apartment prior to closing
+• Conduct walk-through of the apartment prior to closing

 • Assess borrowing capacity